 - Don’t forget to consider any pending items such as checks you've written that have not reached the bank or pre-authorized ACH debits that have not yet posted to your account.

 While we’re talking about financial security, it’s also a good idea to track your recent expenses to ensure there are no fraudulent charges.
-Online and Mobile Banking are, again, simple tools you can use for this practice.
+Digital Banking offers simple tools you can use for this practice.

 Link A Separate/Backup Account

 As another way to avoid overdrafts, you can link your account to a secondary checking, savings account or Money Market in order to keep your balance positive.

 This way, when checks or other debits present against your account in amounts that would create an overdraft or returned items, we transfer funds from your linked account in $100 increments sufficient to cover the items (subject to funds available in the linked account).

 (Please note that for this, there is a $7 fee per day.)